locnnil/workshop/docs/how-to/use-sdkcraft.rst

 Make the hooks executable
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Make all hooks executable so that :program:`Workshop` can use them later:
+Make all hooks executable so that |ws_markup| can use them later:

 .. code-block:: console